 Keeping Grant Park and the planet healthy and around for future generations are key missions of Lollapalooza.
 That’s why the Festival is planned with environmental preservation in mind.
 Here are some ways Lollapalooza minimizes its environmental impact and ways Lollapalooza fans can help reach these goals.

-Waste diversion is aggressively practiced both backstage and front-of-house with an incentive program for fans, hundreds of recycling bins, composting stations in the picnic areas, and a team of hired professionals and volunteers.
+Waste diversion is aggressively practiced both backstage and front-of-house with an incentive program for fans, hundreds of recycling bins, composting stations in the picnic areas, and a team of people helping with each of these.
 Please help us divert waste from the landfill by selecting the correct bin before tossing your waste away.
 You can reduce your waste by refilling your water container at one of the six CamelBak Filling Stations.
 Over the past four years, Lollapalooza fans poured enough water to fill over over a million water bottles!

 ROCK & RECYCLE PROGRAM

 Rock out, recycle, and win a free collectible Lollapalooza t-shirt!
 You’ll also earn a chance to win a new bike for some earth-friendly transportation.
 You can also ship a Recycled Paper Greetings card to a special someone you are missing at the show.
 Visit one of the four Rock & Recycle centers throughout the park for more details.